zuzk/suzpack/README.md

 -Quieter sounds.
 Nether portals, villagers, dispensers, and pistons are all less annoying and quieter.

 -Much much more that I don't want to type cause it's 2 am and I just got some really bad news lol.

+██████████████████████████████████████████████████████████████
+    〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰 Update Log 〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰
+██████████████████████████████████████████████████████████████

+## *Suzpack 2.6*
+**1/29/2020**

+- Complete redo of the sky
+- Mild GUI Improvements
+- Connected glass fix for new optifine versions
+- Custom lightmap
+- Better enchantment glint
+- Tools look more broken as their durability goes down
+- Changed some sounds to be less annoying/loud
+- New colormaps
+- Made rain more peaceful
+- Lowered shield and some items in offhand so they're less obtrusive
+- New 3d block models for ladders and rails
+- Smaller crosshair
+- Removed "java edition" from title screen
+- Rotated iron nugget
+- Fixed a few broken block models
+- Changed the enderpearl texture
+- Added new ladder texture
+- Changed all rail textures
+- Did a bunch more little stuff that I'm not gonna bother typing up lol